Updated ingredients are marked in PINK.

 Additional Conditioning Ingredients

-These additional conditioning ingredients are one’s I haven’t personally used.
+These additional conditioning ingredients, some of which I’ve used and others I haven’t used personally.
 But they fall into the ‘conditioning agent’ category.
 Check them out too if you have time (and money).

 # ICE Hair Restore